michaelnordmeyer/agate/CONTRIBUTING.md

 Follow these steps to contribute to the project:

-### If you use git but not GitHub:
+### If you use git but not GitHub

 1. Clone the repository where you want.
 1. Make the appropriate changes, meeting all [contribution quality standards](#quality-standards).
 1. Update the changelog with any added, removed, changed, or fixed functionality.
 Adhere to the changelog format.
 1. Mail the patches or a pull request to [Johann150](mailto:johann+agate@qwertqwefsday.eu).
-    - Patches are prefered for small changes.
+    - Patches are preferred for small changes.
     - Pull requests have to contain the repository URL and branch name.
 1. You will be notified of any further actions (e.g. requested changes, merged) by the same address you sent from.
-So please make sure you can receive mail on that address.
+So please make sure you can receive email on that address.

-### If you use GitHub:
+### If you use GitHub

 1. Make a fork of the [Agate repository][agate-repo].
-1. Within your fork, create a branch for your contribution.
-Use a meaningful name.
+1. Within your fork, create a branch for your contribution and use a meaningful name.
 1. Create your contribution, meeting all [contribution quality standards](#quality-standards).
 1. Update the changelog with any added, removed, changed, or fixed functionality.
 Adhere to the changelog format.
 1. [Create a pull request][create-a-pr] against the `master` branch of the repository.